-After making it to Lady Tremaine front door, Aqua actually has to… use the door, which was impossible in Terra’s storyline.
-Ironically, even Aqua never actually uses the door, so when I was replaying for the Retrospective, it didn’t occur to me to even walk towards it and I was lost for a moment!
+After making it to Lady Tremaine front door, Aqua players actually have to… use the door, which was impossible in Terra’s storyline, and in a matter of speaking is also impossible here!
+You see, Aqua never actually opens the door, she just approaches it, so when I was replaying for the Retrospective, it didn’t occur to me to even walk towards it and I was lost for a moment!
 Aqua arrives at the front door to find that the Grand Duke is already inside, meeting Drizella and Anastasia.
 Aqua senses darkness inside and then draws her Keyblade, and judging by her stepping towards the door instead of stepping back to unlock it with the Keyblade, it seems that she expects the door to be unlocked behind the Duke, and that she’s just going to bash her way in and start stabbing people!

 We’ll pick this up next update.